Meet our glorious dancers who perform in our touring productions.

 Miranda Mac Letten

-Miranda performs in Thomas Small’s The Drive, which premiered at Chris Evans’ CarFest in 2015.
-She also performs in the critically acclaimed production The Adventures of Isabel.
-She appeared in Thomas' Lost But Found film inspired by stories from Children In Need and his BBC Radio 2 films Shakespeare Shuffle and a collection of children's dance films.
+Miranda performs in Thomas Small’s Paper Moon and The Unwanted.
+She has also performed in The Drive, which premiered at Chris Evans’ CarFest in 2015, and Shaper/Caper’s critically acclaimed production The Adventures of Isabel.
+Miranda appeared in Thomas' Lost But Found film inspired by stories from Children In Need, his BBC Radio 2 films Shakespeare Shuffle and a collection of children's dance films.

 Miranda first worked with Thomas on his production of Wheechin Aboot project in 2014.